 SB 1028 (Dodd) SUPPORT "Cannella Environmental Farming Act of 1995" Was SB 253 in the 2019 session.
 Provide incentives to farmers whose practices promote the well-being of ecosystems, air quality, and wildlife and their habitat.
 Letter of Support

 SB 1052 (Hertzberg) SUPPORT "Water quality: municipal wastewater agencies" would authorize municipal wastewater agencies to enter into voluntary agreements to improve stormwater management and to treat stormwater as a local water resource.
 Letter of Support

 SB 1323 (Skinner), SUPPORT "Carbon sequestration: state goals: natural and working lands: registry of projects" creates CO2 removal targets for natural and working lands as a step towards identifying the scope and scale of work needed to reach carbon neutrality.
 Letter of Support

 2019 League Actions

 Our League supported or followed a number of bills through the 2019 session.
-Some of these became law, but most may go on into the 2020 sessions as two-year bills.
-We will continue to monitor these possible two-year bills to see if they are re-introduced and if we will support them as they are re-written.
+Some of these became law, and some have continued into the 2020 sessions as two-year bills.

 Passed and Signed into Law